Code4SA/code4sa.github.io/_posts/2016-10-20-how-we-did-it.md

 “The gazettes are published by GPW in the PDF format to preserve and ensure accuracy of the publication as legal government communication,” she explains.
 “Releasing these publications in open files format would open them to abuse where the original information may be changed to suit the requirements of the perpetrator.”

-But the argument that they shouldn’t be published in a better format isn’t a good one because we can - and are already - extracting it for good; for the sake of accountability.
+But we feel the argument that they shouldn’t be published in a better format for privacy isn’t sufficient because we can - and are already - extracting it for good; for the sake of accountability.

 However, there are various pieces of legislation that stipulates this information - such as a [name change](http://www.saflii.org/za/legis/consol_act/badra1992301/) - be made public in the Government Gazette.
 Of course the misuse of personal information in gazettes is a valid concern, but this has been the case for over a century now and at the end of the day, the information is available via gazettes.
 Continuing to publish gazettes only in badly-machine-readable forms only hurts accountability.